Ionic Pro is an example of the air purifier "ionic" class over-simplification problem: anything electronic can be called an "ionizer."

 Using a positive-charged wire ionizer to electrify particles and then attracting them toward negatively charged collection plates, the air purifier creates measurable airflow.

 This silent air movement, known as the Zenion effect, would produce a Clean Air Delivery Rate (CADR) which, being generous, I estimate at around 20.

 For comparison, Honeywell 50250, reviewed here, moves and purifies about 12 times as much air at a similar cost.
 The large, rotund Honeywell lacks the Pro's sharp "tower" styling, which many buyers find irresistible.

 Here is where the problems start with the Ionic Pro ionic air purifier.

 Claimed to clean rooms up to 500 square feet, a removable collection grid with 3 small steel plates collects dust particles as small as 1 micron.

 Whoa!
 500 square feet?

-Just walk into Wal-Mart with a hundred and seventy bucks and get about the same coverage as a $600 Blueair 503?
+Just walk into Wal-Mart with a hundred and fifty bucks and get about the same coverage as a $600-plus Blueair 503?

 From the point-of-view of an Ionic Pro review, this seems like a preposterous claim.